firasjaber/aoc/README.md

 This repo contains my solutions for the advent of code 2022 For each day, you will find its corresponding dir starting with 1, and for each dir, you will find both two puzzles with their input.
+You can browse the puzzles [here](https://adventofcode.com/) so you get the context of each solution.

 ## About Advent of code